 Liveable Neighbourhoods – Coppermill

 The Coppermill area is bounded by Forest Road and the Walthamstow Wetlands to the north, Blackhorse Road, St James Street and Markhouse Road as far as Saint Saviour’s Church to the east and the Lower Lea Valley Park to the west.
-Over the next two years, we will be working with local people to find out how they get around, what travel barriers they face, and what improvements they would welcome, so that we can work together to

 How to get involved